Foxes in popular culture

-The fox appears in the folklore of many cultures, but especially European and East Asian, as a figure of cunning, trickery, or as a familiar animal possessed of magic powers, and sometimes associated with transformation.
+Foxes, particularly the red fox, appear in the folklore and arts of many human cultures, but especially European and East Asian, as a mythical figure characteristic of cunning, trickery and deception, or as a familiar animal possessed of magical or supernatural powers, and sometimes associated with shapeshifting and seductiveness.
 Literature, film, television, games, music, and other forms of cultural expression may reflect the folklore image and reputation.

-The term "foxy" in English ("having the qualities of a fox") can also connote attractiveness, sexiness, or being red-haired.
+The term "foxy" ("having the qualities of a fox") and "vixen" (female fox) in English can also connote attractiveness, sexiness, or being red-haired.
 The term "to outfox" means "to beat in a competition of wits", similarly to "outguess", "outsmart", and "outwit".

 In folklore and wisdom

 Africa

 In Dogon mythology, the fox is reported to be either the trickster god of the desert, who embodies chaos or a messenger for the gods.

 There is a Tswana riddle that says that "Phokoje go tsela o dithetsenya [Only the muddy fox lives] meaning that, in a philosophical sense, 'only an active person who does not mind getting muddy gets to progress in life.'